pierre-rouleau/pel/README.rst

   - installation and
   - configuration of packages,
   - the activation of various major and minor modes,
-  - the improvement of behaviour of various major and minor modes,
+  - the improvement of behaviour of several major and minor modes,
-  - the use of various features provided by PEL.
+  - the use of the features provided by PEL.

 - PEL saves your customization data inside a file separate from your ``init.el`` file, providing an extra degree of freedom and control.
 This